astropy/astropy/docs/io/fits/api/verification.rst

 fix
 ^^^

-This option wil try to fix any FITS standard violations.
+This option will try to fix any FITS standard violations.
 It is not always possible to fix such violations.
 In general, there are two kinds of FITS standard violation: fixable and not fixable.
 For example, if a keyword has a floating number with an exponential notation in lower case 'e' (e.g. 1.23e11)